Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description suggests use cases (engineering, weather, medicine) and points to list_bundles for related calculators, indicating alternatives exist.
-However, it lacks explicit guidance on when not to use this tool versus others, such as convert_pressure.
+The description mentions use cases (engineering, weather, medicine) and points to list_bundles for related calculators, but it does not explicitly state when not to use this tool or name alternatives.
+The difference from 'convert_pressure' is not addressed.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.